MatijaSi/Welmish-Woundikins/README.md

 Map generators: Cavernous (drunkard walk alghoritm), Mazes (lots of corridors), Rooms (tend to generate big, merged rooms)

-Items: Weapons, Armours, Potions, Scrolls.
+Items: Weapons, Armours, Potions of healing, Potions of poison, Teleport scrolls.

 ### Installation:
 You will need to have one of the newer versions of Ruby installed and maybe the curses gem.